graphchecker/moodle-qtype_graphchecker/README.md

 * It is still in development.
 While we have used (earlier versions of) GraphChecker successfully in several small courses, the code has not been heavily battle-tested yet and may still contain bugs.
 It may not be easy to install -- if you're having problems, please let us know so we can help.

+* The API for checks is still subject to change in the future.

 * The number of checks implemented is still limited.